 In addition to being connected to the brain, gum disease is the leading cause of tooth loss and also increases the risk for heart disease, stroke, pregnancy complications, and even some cancers.
 Clearly, it’s incredibly important to keep your gums healthy!

-- Deep cleanings – Also called scaling and root planing, this is a special type of cleaning in which the tartar and bacteria are removed from under the gumline.
+Deep cleanings – Also called scaling and root planning, this is a special type of cleaning in which the tartar and bacteria are removed from under the gumline.
 It also involves carefully smoothing the roots of the teeth to prevent bacteria from re-accumulating.

 With good hygiene habits and professional care from a periodontist, you can lower all the risks associated with gum disease.
 With these simple guidelines, you’ll have a healthier smile and lead a healthier life at the same time.

 Heart disease is the leading cause of death for both men and women.
 As an…